 Clear working practice policies are also in place for staff and the induction period for new staff will make people aware of these policies and how they are to be implemented.
-Additionally the school has policies covering the use of private cars for the transportation of pupils, a missing child policy, an intimate care policy, a whistleblowing policy, a behaviour policy an administration of medicine policy, a lone worker policy, an acceptable use of ICT and mobile phones for pupils policy and a health and safety policy.
+Additionally the school has policies covering the use of a missing child policy, an intimate care policy, a whistleblowing policy, a behaviour policy, a Medical Conditions at School & EYFS Policy, an Acceptable use of ICT Agreement and a health and safety policy.